NDIS Provider Renewal

 Providers transitioning to the QSF will face a far higher standard of assessment than under existing NDIA and state-based regulations.

 The NDIS Commission is the regulatory body overseeing the new NDIS Code of Conduct and Practice Standards.
-It rolled out the QSF in South Australia and NSW on July 1, 2018 – with the rest of Australia following over the next two years.
+It rolled out the QSF in South Australia and NSW on July 1, 2018 – with the remaining states, except WA transitioning to the Commission on July 1, 2019.

 In states where providers’ renewals are currently handled by the NDIA, this is set to change when the QSF comes into effect.
 Applications are to be submitted to the NDIS Registrar, which acts on behalf of the commission.